transcode-open/apt-cyg/README.md

 Public keys of cygwin and cygwinports are already registered to trusted keys of embeded.
 If you want to use some other public keys, please use key-* subcommands.

+### Upgrade apt-cyg

+If apt-cyg is under the git version control, this fork can upgrade itself by "upgrade-self" subcommand.
+Therefore, the most recommended way to deploy this fork is below:

+    git clone HTTPS_clone_URL
+    ln -s "$(realpath apt-cyg/apt-cyg)" /usr/local/bin/

+`HTTPS_clone_URL` is like a `https://github.com/USERNAME/apt-cyg.git`.
+It can be found from the right side menu in each fork pages on github.

 ### Proxy support

 Use --proxy, -p option.